ByronLian/python-web-crawler/README.md

 # simple-web-crawler
-Simple web crawler with Python3, requests2 and BeautifulSoup4
+A simple web crawler example with Python3, requests2 and BeautifulSoup4